ellaampy/CropTypeMapping/README.md

 Quantitative results from single and multi-sensor experiments are available in the `results` folder/

 ## Credits
-* This research relies heavily on the [paper](https://arxiv.org/pdf/1911.07757.pdf) "Satellite Image Time Series Classification with Pixel-Set Encoders and Temporal Self-Attention" by Saint Fare Garnot et al.
+* This research relies heavily on the [paper](https://arxiv.org/pdf/1911.07757.pdf) "Satellite Image Time Series Classification with Pixel-Set Encoders and Temporal Self-Attention" by Saint Fare Garnot et al., 2019.
 * The label data originates from [Registre parcellaire graphique (RPG)](https://www.data.gouv.fr/fr/datasets/registre-parcellaire-graphique-rpg-contours-des-parcelles-et-ilots-culturaux-et-leur-groupe-de-cultures-majoritaire/) of the French National Geographic Institute (IGN)